 The best definition of digital resilience I have seen so far comes from the Digital Resilience Working Group, The UK Council for Child Internet Safety:

 “Digital resilience involves having the ability to understand when you are at risk online, knowing what to do if anything goes wrong, learning from your experiences of being online, and being able to recover from any difficulties or upsets.”

 They have also put together a helpful framework to help parents and young people understand digital resilience:

 - Children spend huge amounts of time online.
-On average, 8 – 12 year olds in the US use just under 5 hours of entertainment screen time a day, whilst teens use just under an average of 7 and a half hours (Common Sense Media).
-And unlike many offline experiences which can be partly managed by creating physical distance, online experiences are hard to escape; they exist 24 / 7.
+On average, 8–12 year olds in the US use just under 5 hours of entertainment screen time a day, whilst teens use just under an average of 7 and a half hours (Common Sense Media).
+And unlike many offline experiences which can be partly managed by creating physical distance, online experiences are hard to escape; they exist round the clock.

 - More time online equals more exposure to more threats online.
 1 in 4 internet users have experienced some kind of online harassment and 36% have experienced some kind of cyber bullying, whilst 87% of children have seen it happen online.
 Furthermore, rates of online harm grew steeply during the initial stages of the pandemic, as children spent more time online.
-“Online bullying is a growing issue for many children, and unlike on the playground, they can be exposed to it 24 / 7.
+As Lauren Seager-Smith FRSA, CEO at Kidscape says, “Online bullying is a growing issue for many children, and unlike on the playground, they can be exposed to it 24/7.
 It is important that parents take steps to learn how to support their children by building digital resilience from an early age”.
-Lauren Seager-Smith FRSA, CEO Kidscape.

 - What happens online is harder for adults to detect.
 Many negative internet experiences happen in private spaces, unobserved by friends or caring adults.
 It may be hard for a child to explain what they have experienced online; they are left to process it alone.
 The experience online can be even worse than the experience at the school gates.